 This move also signals the end of Kevin O’Connell’s time in Washington.
 The former offensive coordinator and quarterbacks coach had been with the team since 2017.
 O’Connell and rookie quarterback Dwayne Haskins seemed to hit their stride late in the 2019 season with Haskins showing mounting improvement in each game.

 The 37-year-old Turner’s challenge is to build a rapport with and help continue the development of Haskins in his sophomore season.
 Although this is Turner’s first full-time OC job, he did enough in his small sample to impress Rivera, who described his new latest hire as being on the verge.

 “Scotty, he’s on the edge he’s on the precipice, he’s ready,” the then recently fired Rivera told Panther’s owner Dave Tepper, according to the Charlotte Observer.

-Kaczor will be entering his second season as the Redskins special teams coordinator.
+Kaczor will be entering his second season as the Washington Football Team special teams coordinator.
 The overall unit showed noticeable improvement with him at the helm last season and was capped off with punter Tress Way earning his first Pro Bowl selection, as well as being named to the AP All-Pro second team.

 Before arriving in Washington, Kaczor was the special teams coordinator for the Tampa Bay Buccaneers from 2016-2018.
 He also held various coaching positions with the Tennesee Titans and Jacksonville Jaguars before that.